 Total investments in the project are estimated at NOK 24.7 billion.
 The anticipated economic life of Ivar Aasen is 20 years, depending on oil price and production trend.

 The field development is progressing according to schedule towards a planned start-up in the fourth quarter 2016.
 In the first week of November 2013, the first steel was cut at SMOE’s yard in Batam in Indonesia, and at Saipem’s yard in Arbatax, Sardinia.
 At the same time, the work on the platform deck started at the yard in Singapore.

-The Ivar Aasen development comprises production of the resources in three discoveries; Ivar Aasen (PL 001B) Hanz (PL 028B), and West Cable (PL 001B and PL 242).
-The discoveries are located in blocks 16/1 and 25/10 between the southern Viking Graben and the Utsira High in the northern part of the North Sea, approximately 175 kilometres west of Karmøy.
+The first phase of the Ivar Aasen development comprises production of the resources in two discoveries; Ivar Aasen (PL 001B) and West Cable (PL 001B and PL 242) in the northern part of the North Sea, approximately 175 kilometres west of Karmøy.

 Det norske discovered Ivar Aasen in 2008 with well 16/1-9, drilled on the then Draupne prospect, which proved hydrocarbons in sandstone of Middle Jurassic and Upper Triassic age.

 Hanz was discovered by Esso in 1997 with well 25/10-8, drilled in prospects of Middle Jurassic and Palaeocene age.
 Esso also drilled the West Cable prospect in

 2004, with well 16/1-7, and discovered oil in Middle Jurassic sands.